Orange-OpenSource/Orange-Boosted-Bootstrap/docs/4.0/components/dropdowns.md

 ---
 layout: docs
 title: Dropdowns
-description: Toggle contextual overlays for displaying lists of links and more with the Bootstrap dropdown plugin.
+description: Toggle contextual overlays for displaying lists of links and more with the Boosted dropdown plugin.
 group: components
 toc: true
 ---

 ## Overview

 Dropdowns are toggleable, contextual overlays for displaying lists of links and more.
-They're made interactive with the included Bootstrap dropdown JavaScript plugin.
+They're made interactive with the included Boosted dropdown JavaScript plugin.
 They're toggled by clicking, not by hovering; this is [an intentional design decision.](http://markdotto.com/2012/02/27/bootstrap-explained-dropdowns/)

 Dropdowns are built on a third party library, [Popper.js](https://popper.js.org/), which provides dynamic positioning and viewport detection.
 Be sure to include [popper.min.js]({{ site.cdn.popper }}) before Boosted's JavaScript or use `boosted.bundle.min.js` / `boosted.bundle.js` which contains Popper.js.
+Popper.js isn't used to position dropdowns in navbars though as dynamic positioning isn't required.

 If you're building our JavaScript from source, it [requires `util.js`]({{ site.baseurl }}/docs/{{ site.docs_version }}/getting-started/javascript/#util).